 Provide the image in its original size.
-When the original image size is larger than the screen size (1024 x 768), the projector size is larger than the screen size (1024 x 768), the projector enters to the panning mode automatically.
-Use the Point ▲▼◀ ▶ buttons to pan the image.
+When the original image size is larger than the screen size (1366 x 800), the projector enters to the panning mode automatically.
+Use the Point $\blacktriangle \nabla \blacktriangleleft$ buttons to pan the image.
 When adjusted, the arrows will turn red.
 When reached to the correction limits, the arrows will disappear.